Spectral Theory of Isogeny Graphs: Numerical experiments on the largest non-trivial eigenvalue

 For fixed $\ell$, the order of magnitude of $\eta$ varies a lot, so it is more convenient for graphical reasons to plot $\log(1/\eta)$ (we plot these values with light blue dots).
-Under the transformation $x \mapsto \log(1/x)$, our bound in Theorem \ref{thm:spet1} is linear in $p$, and reaches the thousands, being quite far from the below data we do not even plot it.
+Under the transformation $x \mapsto \log(1/x)$, our bound in Theorem \ref{thm:spet1} on $\eta$ is linear in $p$, reaching the thousands; being quite far from the data below, we do not even plot it.

 Alon-Boppana bound becomes $2\log(\log(p))$ up to an additive constant.
-We plot the function $2\log(\log(p))$ with a red line, to compare its shape with the data on $\eta$, even though few data is available.
+We plot the function $2\log(\log(p))$ with a red line, to compare its shape with the data on $\eta$.